YuePanEdward/MyDailyLog/DailyLog@UA.md

 # 2018.8.24 (Daily):
 My English really sucks.
 Three months is still not enough for me to improve my Engilsh to a certain level so from my perspective, I still can't make any great progress this time for the TOEFL exam.
 I am just kicked at my ass this time and my oral English make me frustrating.

+# 2018.8.25（Daily）：
+TOEFL Test today.
+The wrost thing is that I burned my own hands, which is really painful.
+It mitigate a bit after six hours.